NoeSamaille/sandbox/Installing-Redhat-Openshift-3.11-on-Bare-Metal.md

 	ansible nodes -a 'ping -c 2 registry.redhat.io'

-### Set ansible hosts with your Redhat partner credential
+### Set ansible hosts with you Redhat partner credential

 > :warning: Escape **'$'** character in your password if necessary.